Grrrben/rpi-tag-connector/README.md

 # SLX Rpi tag connector

-## Connectiong a RFID-RC522 chip reader
+## Connecting a RFID-RC522 chip reader

 Connect the RC522 module to the RPI using the following wiring schema: